claudn/Kijiji-Seller-Segmentation/README.md

 # Kijiji-Seller-Segmentation

 Hierarchical segmentation model of Kijiji sellers based on site activity.
+A separate clustering was performed on each category to eliminate cross-category confusion and reduce computational load.

 Model features:
 * Email domain(public or private)